sgaliamov/blog/_posts/2021-01-02-how-to-setup-wt.md

    Install-Module -Name PSReadLine -Scope CurrentUser -Force -SkipPublisherCheck
    ```

-1. If you get something like `WARNING: The version '2.1.0' of module 'PSReadLine' is currently in use.
-Retry the operation after closing the applications.`, do it from `cmd`:
+1. If you get something like

+   > WARNING: The version '2.1.0' of module 'PSReadLine' is currently in use.
+Retry the operation after closing the applications.

+   do it from `cmd`:

    ``` cmd
    pwsh -Command "Install-Module -Name PSReadLine -Scope CurrentUser -Force -SkipPublisherCheck"